Sheaffer-triumph/BioinfoKitchen/README.md

 # Phagexlab
 The experience I accumulated in bioinformatics at Phagexlab.

-Here, I provide some useful Linux commands that I have personally found, along with scripts that I've developed on my own or in collaboration
+Here, I provide some useful Linux commands that I have personally found, as well as scripts that I've developed on my own or in collaboration
 I hope these can support your studies in bioinformatics.

 Short description of each document